marinko-peso/tv_show_file_rename/README.md

 When you provide the script with a directory it will automatically scan throught it and attempt to find all supported files inside that contain two numbers required for season and episode.
 After that it will rename them.

 ### Customization
-You can customize the script to support whatever file type you want it to by just modifying the settings on top of the script.
+- ALLOWED_FILE_TYPES - support to specific file types.
 This is to make sure you don't rename some other files you didn't have intention to.
-- ALLOWED_FILE_TYPES - which file types are allowed to be renamed.
+- FILE_RENAME_FORMAT - generated name format, make sure to keep both placeholders if you change it.